Knights5807/cot-4500-as1/README.md

 '''
 The purpose of this assingment is to do various calculations on a machine number using rounding and chopping, as well as using bisection and the newton raphson method.
-The requirements for this is "math".
+The requirements for this is to import "math".
 '''
 pip install - requirements.txt
 '''